 Facial recognition is becoming more common as a means of contactless access control, capable of quickly granting or denying access to personnel.
 This technology can be used to flag when there is unauthorised access through mobile warnings.
 Although this technology has existed for a while, integration with security systems has been limited.
 This is due to the expensive costs, accuracy issues, and concerns surrounding privacy.
 However, this solution is becoming more viable as face scanning technology improves in quality and price.
 Innovation has helped drive down costs of systems which are also easier to control and manage thanks to the cloud.

 We've alluded to it a few times already.
-Cloud is the invisible cornerstone in how access control is being revolutionised.
+Cloud based access control is the invisible cornerstone in how access control is being revolutionised.
 We've explored both mobile and biometric access control though the real innovation powering these systems is the cloud.

 Cloud computing has completely changed our day-to-day lives.
 It has had a huge impact on the way we think about storing, managing, and processing data.
 For example, when taking a photo or recording a video, we no longer need to store these on our phones, computers, or portable hard drives - they can be instantly uploaded to remote servers where they can then be retrieved whenever, wherever.
 This same shift from local to remote (or "cloud") server storage has had the same impact on access control.
 It's a technology we're all familiar with and one that has become a bedrock in today's business security strategies.